JimmyVV/httplive/docs/api.md

-In order to reduce the size, httplive provides you two min.js, one is using webworker, the other is not.

-If you are using webpack as a build tool, you can simply switch between them.
+In order to reduce the size, httplive provides you two min.js, one is using webworker, the other is not.If you are using webpack as a building tool, you can simply switch between them.

 ```
 resolve:{